MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/manage/how-to-enable-an-email-notification-channel.md

 ms.assetid: eb68582d-fe83-4d79-9017-55673f7f65b9
 ---

-# How to Enable an Email Notification Channel
+# How to enable an Email Notification Channel

+>Applies To: System Center 2016 - Operations Manager

 To configure alert notifications for System Center 2016 - Operations Manager, your first task is to enable a notification channel.
 This topic describes how to configure a channel that will send alert notifications to subscribers from an email server either within the domain of the organization or external email authentication.